IsaqueFabro/School-Landing-Page/README.md

 # 🚀 Landing Page - Educational Project - In Progress

-This repository contains the development of a **modern and responsive Landing Page**, designed to promote an introductory technology course.
+This repository contains the development of a **modern and responsive Landing Page**.
 The goal of this project is to apply **best programming practices**, following principles of **clean code, modular organization, and accessibility**.

 ---